-In the museum, you will learn about their natural wonders like how earthquakes created techtonic plates and how volcanic activity has generated geothermal energy.
+In the museum, you will learn about their natural wonders like how earthquakes created tectonic plates and how volcanic activity has generated geothermal energy.

-Along with that, you will also learn everything their is to know about Iceland’s glaciers and why they are so important to protect.
+Along with that, you will also learn everything there is to know about Iceland’s glaciers and why they are so important to protect.

 If you plan on touring the Golden Circle, this exhibit will get you prepared for some of what you will see!

 6. Walk inside an Ice Cave